AndriyAndriyovuch/cute_alert_rails/README.md

 You can call it everywhere you want

-Also a good practice will be use Stimulus controller (if you use stimulus) to call this alerts:
+Also a good practice will be to use Stimulus controller (if you use stimulus) to call this alerts:
 1. Generate controlller:
 ```
 rails g stimulus cutealert